IBMStreams/streamsx.jms/_docs/developer_overview.md

 ---
-title: "Toolkit Development overview"
+title: "Developer Documentation Overview"
 permalink: /docs/developer/overview/
-excerpt: "Contributing to this toolkits development."
+excerpt: "How to contribute to the development of this toolkit."
 last_modified_at: 2017-08-04T12:37:48-04:00
 redirect_from:
    - /theme-setup/